gustavo-bercacollo/shell-projects/README.md

 - **scheduled_shutdown**: A script to schedule the shutdown of the system at a specific time or after a period.

 - **find_max**: A script to return the largest number enter by the user.
+- **day_of_week**: This script allows the user to input a number between 1 and 7.
+Based on the number entered, the script returns the corresponding day of week.

 ## How to Use